All posts by Hrvoje

 What is the meaning of the ‘static lifetime on ZipFile?

 The 'static lifetime is the only lifetime we can use in that position.
 Any other named lifetime would have to be introduced on the type, and would make it unusable.
 The use of 'static does mean that we are lying to the borrow checker, as the actual lifetime is the scope of the archive member in the box, which cannot be expressed in today’s Rust.
 This false lifetime is why we must use unsafe below.
-The important thing is that this lie cannot result in incorrect code being generated – as ZipFile<'a> is generic over any lifetime and cannot misuse 'static in any way (even specialization doesn’t allow specializing on lifetimes).
-Unlike generic types, which are monomorphized to a single implementation, no monomorphization is done one lifetimes, which are used to reject unsound code, not to modify what code gets generated.
+The important thing is that this lie cannot result in incorrect code being generated – as ZipFile<'a> is generic over any lifetime and cannot misuse 'static in any way (even the notoriously experimental specialization doesn’t allow specializing on lifetimes).
+Lifetimes are used to reject unsound code, not to modify the generated assembly.

 Some examples that show self-referential types are demonstrated on a reference, and get around the lifetime issue by storing a pointer instead.
 But that trick wouldn’t work here, as we don’t work with a naked reference, but with the ZipFile<'a> type which contains references.
 Of course, the same approach would work for a reference.